-Holders of Class 2M-2 and Class 2B-1 Notes may exchange all or part of those Notes for proportionate interests in the related Exchangeable Notes, and vice versa.
-Additionally, Holders of Class 2M-2A, Class 2M-2B, Class 2M-2C, Class 2B-1A and Class 2B-1B Notes may further exchange all or part of those Notes for proportionate interests in the other related RCR Notes, and vice versa, at any time on or after the earlier of (i) the tenth (10th) Business Day following the Closing Date or (ii) the first Business Day following the first Payment Date (the "Initial Exchange Date"); provided that no such exchange will occur on any Payment Date or Record Date.
+Holders of Class 1M-2 and Class 1B-1 Notes may exchange all or part of those Notes for proportionate interests in the related Exchangeable Notes, and vice versa, and Holders of Class 1B-2 Notes may exchange all or part of those Notes for proportionate interests in the related RCR Notes, and vice versa.
+Additionally, Holders of Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A and Class 1B-1B Notes may further exchange all or part of those Notes for proportionate interests in the other related RCR Notes, and vice versa, at any time on or after the earlier of (i) the tenth (10th) Business Day following the Closing Date or (ii) the first Business Day following the first Payment Date (the "Initial Exchange Date"); provided that no such exchange will occur on any Payment Date or Record Date.
 Certain Classes of related RCR Notes may further be exchanged for proportionate interests in other Classes of RCR Notes in the applicable combinations set forth on Schedule I, and vice versa.
 Exchanges may occur repeatedly.
 Schedule I attached hereto sets forth the available combinations (the "Combinations") and characteristics of the Exchangeable Notes and RCR Notes and the exchange procedures and fees.
-For the avoidance of doubt, an investor that would otherwise become a Holder of Class 2M-2 or Class 2B-1 Notes on the Closing Date may specify, no later than 2:00 P.M.
+For the avoidance of doubt, an investor that would otherwise become a Holder of Class 1M-2, Class 1B-1 or Class 1B-2 Notes on the Closing Date may specify, no later than 2:00 P.M.
 (New York City time) on the third Business Day prior to the Closing Date, any permissible combination of proportionate interests in related RCR Notes or Exchangeable Notes for receipt by such investor on the Closing Date, in which case any exchange procedures and fees otherwise applicable to such exchange will be waived.